Election 2020 Maryland voter guide: What to know | WTOP

 What to know about early voting

-Early in-person voting kicks off Monday, Oct.
+Early in-person voting began Monday, Oct.
 26 and runs for the following eight days through Nov.
-2 (including Saturday and Sunday).
+2.

+Marylanders have turned out for early voting in record-breaking numbers.
+As of Nov.
+1, a total of 853,014 voters had cast ballots at early voting sites, according to data from the Maryland State Board of Elections.

 Voters can cast their ballots at any authorized early voting center in their jurisdiction.